-If the material is sourced in the wild, it must have been present at the company for at least 3 months before it can be sold as MPS-GAP-certified.
-If the crop cycle is less than 3 months, at least two-thirds of the crop cycle must be managed at the company.
+When the material is gathered from the wild, or when non-certified material is purchased, it must be present on the farm for at least 3 months before it can be sold as MPS-GAP certified.
+If the growing cycle is shorter than 3 months, at least two thirds of the growing cycle must be carried out on the farm.